-Disclosure: This post provided by The Motherhood and Jack's Pizza.
+Disclosure: This post provided by Jack’s Pizza.
 All opinions are my own.

 Temperatures are dropping in my part of the country and I think it’s safe to say that summer is definitely over.

-Our family is entering our second year of homeschooling and, given everything that's been going on with preparing to sell our house and buy another, getting all of us back on schedule after a few months off has not been easy.
+Our family is entering our second year of homeschooling (with the best homeschool curriculum) and, given everything that’s been going on with preparing to sell our house and buy another, getting all of us back on schedule after a few months off has not been easy.

 There are a few things that have helped get the kids and I on track during this busy time.
 I fully admit that I haven’t been able to accomplish all of these at the same time.
 But that gives me a goal!